Anyone who purchased certain aloe-containing products.

 What's Going On?

 Allegations have surfaced that these products contain little-to-no aloe.
-Attorneys working with ClassAction.org want to hear from people who purchased the products to help determine whether class action lawsuits can be filed.
+Attorneys are trying to determine whether class action lawsuits can be filed.

 Is There Any Proof?